At a Glance

 I was talking to our architect.
 He was all over the place with appliances and lighting between what brands, what products, and what styles.

-My architect can design a 20,000 square foot showroom, but cannot pick five appliances.
+My architect can design a 20,000 square foot showroom, but cannot pick five appliances for his own home.

 I asked him one question after looking at speed, steam, and regular ovens: What does happiness with your purchase look like after one year?